 February 22, 2016, 5:30pm - class 72 with Roderick Johnson - 5 students.
 We practiced Morotetori Kokyuho, Ryotetori Tenchinage Omote, Shomenuchi Ikkyo Omote and Ura, and Shomenuchi Iriminage.
 I could do Shomenuchi Iriminage rather well in Dr. John's class, but I found myself stumbling doing Sensei's version because the movement of both arms and hips has to be done in unison, in one flowing movement.
 I landed badly in Shomenuchi Ikkyo Ura.
 I suffered a bruise to the jaw that felt like I jarred a filling loose.
 I continued class without complaint.

-February 25, 2016, 5:30pm - observed class 6 with Roderick Johnson - After my emergency dental appointment, I walked over to my dojo and sat and watched Sensei's class.
+February 25, 2016, 5:30pm - audited class 6 with Roderick Johnson - After my emergency dental appointment, I walked over to my dojo and sat and watched Sensei's class.
 He taught Morotetori Kokyuho, Ushiro Tekubitori Kotegaeshi Ura, and Tsuki Kotegaesi with a tanto.
 I practiced the moves on the sidelines.
 My jaw started throbbing towards the end of class.
 Two days later, I went to the emegency room because of sharp, stabbing pains on the right side of my jaw that started on Wednesday and continued on until Saturday.
 The dental visit didn't help.
 The pain was so severe that I fell to my knees crying each time.
 The pain was much worse than the recovery period after any dental or surgery procedure I've ever had.
 The emergency room staff said it was likely nerve damage and the only thing they could do for me was give me painkillers.
 One of my back molars was knocked loose.

 February 29, 2016, 5:30pm - class 73 with Roderick Johnson - 8 students.
 We practiced Ushiro Tekubitori Jujinage, Ushiro Tekubitori Kotegaeshi Omote, Morotetori Kokyuho on the new tatami mats.
 I tried to refrain from taking ukemi as much as possible since my jaw was still hurting.